jce-il-ex/learn-tdd-sSarahlei/README.md

 #### My details:

 - Excercise: HW4 - TDD
-- Name:
+- Name:  Sarah Leibivotz
-- ID#:
+- ID#:206096109
-- github username:
+- github username: sSarahlei
-- Estimation of hours I worked on it:
+- Estimation of hours I worked on it: 1 hour

 If you have an improvement suggestion or a bug fix for this tutorial, please open an issue [here](https://github.com/jce-il/learn-mocha/issues) or send a PR with a fix.